Carpin-lab/PruebaDotnet/README.md

 ## License

-This project is licensed under the PP license by the company Perry el Platitorrinco S.A
+This project is licensed under the PP license by the company of a platypus S.A